 2. Earn higher interest on “digital” piggy bank

 We’re moving away from cash transactions, but one of the most valuable financial habits left behind is tossing your extra pocket change in a jar or piggy bank at the end of the day.
 We created your “digital” jar with card Auto-Save.
 Every One card purchase is rounded up to the next dollar then automatically deposited into your Auto-Save Pocket.
-You’ll earn 3.00 APY* on your One card round ups and an additional 1.00% APY* on your Save Pocket balances, too.
+You’ll earn 3.00 annual percentage yield (APY)* on your One card round ups and an additional 1.00% annual percentage yield (APY)* on your Save Pocket balances, too.

 3. Budget holidays and gift giving in advance

 It’s easy to get wrapped up (literally and figuratively) in the spirit of the season or a loved one’s birthday.
 Setting up a budget for gifts and holiday spending ahead of time will help wrangle in overspending (and possible debt) later.

 4. Refinance your mortgage